adica/aws.lambda/README.md

 - Very easy way to deploy new versions, and no downtimes
 - Built-in monitoring with [cloudwatch](https://aws.amazon.com/cloudwatch/)

-Here is a simple example of Lambda function that triggered when someone put file on s3.
+Here is a simple example of Lambda function that triggered when someone put a file on s3.

 ![simple lambda function](http://rawdata.adicarmel.com.s3.amazonaws.com/tmp/lambda.png)

 You can see that AWS gives us simple function signature with 3 parameters:
-- event - the enevt that trigger this function
+- event - the event that triggers this function
 - context - some data about the context this function run at
 - callback - to execute when we want to resolve it.

-This function do the following:
+This function does the following:
 - read the file name (line 12)
-- goes to s3 and retrive this file (line 17)
+- goes to s3 and retrieve this file (line 17)
 - if there was no error - write back this file content type (line 26)

-As you can see - we don't need to worry about anything else then our logic. this is very good news!
+As you can see - we don't need to worry about anything else than our logic. this is very good news!

 AWS lambda functions have some disadvantages (mostly latency issues)- but I personally think this kind of services will be the future of code deployments, and you should give it a try and test it by yourself.